Introduction and Index To All Chapters

 Sheol and Hades Are The Same Place

 Sheol: The Hebrew word Sheol (the region inhabited by departed spirits) occurs some sixty-five times in the Old Testament.
-It is derived from a verb that means, to ask, to demand, to require, to seek, and may have been called Sheol because the place is never full - never satisfied.
+It is derived from a verb that means, to ask, to demand, to require, to seek.
+It may have been called Sheol because the place is never full - never satisfied.
 (See Proverbs 30:15-16)

-Hades: In Greek mythology, Hades, Zeus and Poseidon were brothers.
+Hades: In Greek mythology Zeus, Poseidon, and Hades were brothers.
 Zeus ruled the sky, Poseidon the sea, and Hades the underworld - the dark regions where disembodied spirits were supposed to dwell.
-This is probably why the New Testament writers chose to use the Greek Hades in place of the Hebrew Sheol as Peter did in Acts 2:27.
+This is why the New Testament writers used the Greek Hades in place of the Hebrew Sheol as Peter did in Acts 2:27.

 For You will not abandon my soul to Sheol; Nor will You allow Your Holy One to undergo decay.
 (Psalms 16:10)